Koenkk/zigbee2mqtt.io/docs/guide/usage/exposes.md

 ### List
 Indicates a device exposes a list of values.
 The `item_type` can be any other exposes where the `property` is omitted.
+Optionally a `length_min` and `length_max` property can be added which defines the min/max number of entries in the list.

 Examples:
 ```json